rd--/blksc3/md/notes.md

 - Access keys.
   Chrome: d is "go to address box" (cannot be draw), e & f are "chrome menu" (cannot be erase or fit)
-  Firefox: f,e,v,s,b,t and h are menus (cannot be erase or fit), ␣ (space key) interacts poorly menus (cannot be play)
+  Firefox: f,e,v,s,b,t and h are menus (cannot be erase or fit), ␣ (space key) interacts poorly with menus (cannot be play)

 # Remainder